mongodb/docs/source/administration/backups.rst

 filter in single quotes (e.g. "``'``") to prevent the filter from interacting with your shell environment.

-TODO: You already referenced --dbpath option above, but this actually seems more fleshed out..

-If your MongoDB instance is not running, you can use the ":option:`mongorestore --dbpath`" option to specify the location to your MongoDB instance's database files. :program:`mongorestore` inserts data into the data files directly with this operation.
-While the command locks the data directory while it runs to prevent conflicting writes.
-The :program:`mongod` process must *not* be running or attached to these data files when you run :program:`mongodump` in this configuration.
-Consider the following example:

 .. code-block:: sh

-   mognorestore --dbpath /srv/mongodb
+   mongorestore --dbpath /srv/mongodb --journal

-TODO: third ref to --dbpath

-If your MongoDB instance is not running, you can use the ":option:`--dbpath <mongorestore --dbpath>`" option to specify the location to your MongoDB instance's database files.
-Consider using the ":option:`--journal <mongorestore --journal>`" option to ensure that :program:`mongod` records all operation in the journal.
+Here, :program:`mongorestore` restores the database dump located in ``dump/`` folder into the data files located at ``/srv/mongodb``, with the :option:`--dbpath <mongorestore --dbpath>` option.
+Additionally, the ":option:`--journal <mongorestore --journal>`" option ensures that :program:`mongorestore` records all operation in the durability :term:`journal`.
+The journal prevents data file corruption if anything (e.g. power failure, disk failure, etc.)  interrupts the restore operation.

 .. seealso:: ":doc:`/reference/mongodump`" and
    ":doc:`/reference/mongorestore`."